Southern Australia Tour Plus • View Itinerary

 Meandering south toward historic Glenrowan, you’re well and truly in Ned Kelly country – this is…

 Meandering south toward historic Glenrowan, you’re well and truly in Ned Kelly country – this is where the infamous bushranger and his gang were finally captured in 1880.
 We’ll tell you all the tales, then a few more about Melbourne, the home of Aussie rules football, some of the country’s best arts institutions, and a swag of stellar restaurants, cafés and bars.
-Once you have your bearings, explore as you will.
-We can help with evening restaurant reservations.
+Once you have your bearings, immerse yourself in a guided galleries tour of our First Peoples arts and cultural centre, Koorie Heritage Trust Gallery, then head off to explore before an evening at leisure.

 Crowne Plaza Hotel Melbourne